 Toddler Time Camp is designed to ease little ones into a week-long experience with parents by their side for an hour each day.
 KinderZoo is the next step up for slightly older children who are becoming more independent.
 They'll enjoy animal guests, crafts, and hands-on activities.

 It's never too early to get your game on at SuperKickers.

 Ages 3 and up

-This camp is a neighborhood staple, and was founded by a local mom.
-It's grown into a mini-empire, with other branches, which is a testament to how beloved this camp (not to mention, the afterschool program) is.
+This camp is a neighborhood staple, founded by a local mom.
+It's grown into a mini-empire, with other branches, which is a testament to how beloved this camp (not to mention the afterschool program) is.
 As you might guess from the name, there's a focus on soccer, but kids also have water play, arts and crafts, field trips, and playground time.
 There's even a bouncy house.
-Part-time schedules available or go for the extended day until 6pm.
+Part-time schedules are available or kids can go for the extended day until 6pm.